 What are some of the trends you’re seeing in terms of the types of lubricants that are increasingly in demand for the auto sector and how does that vary by region, for example, North America, Europe and Asia?

-SN: Every region in the world has its own unique strengths and challenges that results in innovation and collectively these regions provide us with an overall global picture.
+SN: Every region in the world has its own unique strengths and challenges that result in innovation and collectively these regions provide us with an overall global picture.
 In the automotive industry, we’ve seen a big shift to synthetic oils in the last 10 years and today, over 80% of vehicles that leave the assembly line are filled with synthetic oil.

-We’ve also seen lower and lower viscosity oils and also the OEMs introducing longer and longer drain intervals.
+We’ve also seen lower and lower viscosity oils and also OEMs introducing longer and longer drain intervals.
 With newer metallurgy and materials and, as previously mentioned smaller-displacement engines, more forced induction engines and other features such as direct injection and higher compression ratios, these technologies have all presented challenges.
 A good example is low-speed pre-ignition (LSPI) that has been a common issue with small, turbocharged, direct-injected high-compression engines.

 Being at the forefront of technology trends allows us to provide solutions and Shell was the first to develop an LSPI motor oil to deal with this problem.
 We’ve also introduced the first 0W16 motor oil and are experimenting with even thinner viscosities, such as 0W04 in the Japanese market.

-Although we haven’t seen this in North America yet, by leveraging our experience in motorsport as well as natural gas-based oils and advances in additive technology, we’re able to formulate ultra-thin oils that don’t have any detriments when it comes to wear performance and protection.
+Although we haven’t seen this in North America yet, by leveraging our experience in motorsport as well as natural gas-based oils and advances in additive technology, we’re able to formulate ultra-thin oils that don’t have any detriments when it comes to wearing performance and protection.

 Motorsports has always been seen as the starting point for what ultimately trickles down to the regular automotive sector.
 Are there some particular lubricant technologies that have proved hugely successful in motorsports in recent years, including the likes of Formula 1, sports and touring car racing and rallying that also have notable benefits on the street?